 - Hasidah believes having Jewish children is a birthright and the community has a responsibility to help make that happen.
 Raising a Jewish family is already expensive.
 Conceiving a child should not be a financial hardship.

 Soon after being married, Idit Solomon tried to start a family unsuccessfully.
 They experienced years of therapies, procedures, tests, enormous financial investment, losses and a label of undiagnosed infertility.
-Steven and Idit founded Hasidah in 2011 within a month of their daughters’ conception.
+Idit founded Hasidah in 2011 within a month of her daughters’ conception.
 It was a statement of faith that the pregnancy would be successful, a promise to help others who were in similar situations, and a gift of thanks.
-Even through more years of continued infertility struggles, they remain committed to expressing their gratitude for the blessing of their twin daughters and honoring the experience of others.
+Even through more years of continued infertility struggles, she remain committed to expressing her gratitude for the blessing of her twin daughters and honoring the experience of others.

 Hasidah is the Hebrew word for stork.
 The root of the word (Hsd) means loving-kindness.
 Storks have a long history of being associated with fertility, families and the arrival of babies.
 Hasidah was founded on the belief that one of the greatest gifts of loving-kindness is helping couples struggling with infertility to become parents.